A spectral resident inspired workman to do double-time.

-Fort Sills, OK(Fort Sills has been an active Army installation since its founding.
+Fort Sill, OK (Fort Sill has been an active Army installation since its founding.
 People died here from the above causes listed).

 As in any community, jealousy and personal relationship conflicts, love triangles and adultery escalated into bad outcomes and the production of negative energy that lingers; a lot of arguing, ended friendships.
 Sometimes it ends in murder.

 Plains Hotel, WY (Betrayed bride killed her husband, the prostitute and herself).